-He used to drive to work, for example, but once he started keeping his log books, he noticed that he would get upset by small incidents – like someone cutting in front of him – causing stress that would linger throughout the day.
-“Now I take the metro and walk to work – and that also ends up being better from my back.”
+He used to drive to work, for example, but once he started keeping his log books, he noticed that he would get upset by small incidents like someone cutting in front of him, which caused stress that would linger throughout the day.
+“Now I take the metro and walk to work – and that also ends up being better for my back,” he says.
 Such small improvements may not seem revolutionary, but together they have improved his overall life satisfaction.
 “The good things slowly take over the more negative things.”

-The log books have similarly helped him to learn better from experiences at work – such as giving classes or conference talks.
+The log books have similarly helped him to learn better from experiences at work, such as giving classes or conference talks.
 “You can see all the little details and how to improve them,” he says.
 Without his records, those ideas would have been forgotten.
-“It's kind of like throwing away that information.”
 And with the data entered into the spreadsheet, he can keep track of how long he’s spending on different projects and adjust his priorities accordingly.
 In tutorials with students, meanwhile, his detailed notes mean that he is better able to remember their previous conversations and tailor the discussions to suit their personal needs.

 I can go through and really look at the details of… almost every hour of every day over those 10 years – Morris Villarroel